numcommand/num/doc/comparisons.md

 # Comparisons: when to use Num vs. other tools

-Use Num when you have small data, or small tasks, or one-time needs, or development needs.
-For example, if you want a quick one-time result on your command line, then Num is good.
+Use Num when:

+  * small data and small tasks
+  * or one-time needs
+  * or development-quality stability

-Use other tools when you have large data, or large tasks, or oft-repeating needs, or production stability needs.
+Use other tools when you have:

+   * large data and large tasks
+   * or repeating needs and automation
+   *  or production-quality stability

 ### When to use datamash, or qstats, etc.